binary-person/should-i-call-back/README.md

 # Should I Call Back?

+(deprecated.
+The free API service now charges money per lookup)

 > lookup a phone number to determine whether you should call back

+Link to the new app: https://should-i-call-back.org

-Link to the app: https://should-i-call-back.binary-person.dev
+Link to the old app: https://should-i-call-back.binary-person.dev

 ## Background